-- a) Connection of hopper sloping plate to longitudinal bulkhead (inner hull). - b) End connection of longitudinal/transverse bulkhead primary supporting member including buttress structure to the double bottom and both end connections of backing bracket, where it is fitted. - c) Corrugated bulkhead lower stool supporting floors to inner bottom. - d) Corrugated bulkhead gusset and shedder plates. - e) Lower 15% of the length of built-up corrugation of vertical corrugated bulkheads.
+- a) Connection of hopper sloping plate to longitudinal bulkhead (inner hull) or horizontal girder in double side space. - b) End connection of longitudinal/transverse bulkhead primary supporting member including buttress structure to the double bottom and both end connections of backing bracket, where it is fitted. - c) Corrugated bulkhead lower stool supporting floors to inner bottom. - d) Corrugated bulkhead gusset and shedder plates. - e) Lower 15% of the length of built-up corrugation of vertical corrugated bulkheads. - f) Structural elements in double bottom below bulkhead primary supporting members and stool plates, except in way of 2.4.5 i). - g) Lower hopper plate to inner bottom.

-- f) Structural elements in double bottom below bulkhead primary supporting members and stool plates, except in way of 2.4.5 i). - g) Lower hopper plate to inner bottom. - h) Horizontal stringers on bulkheads in way of their bracket toe and the heel.
+h) Horizontal stringers on bulkheads in way of their bracket toe and the heel.